alisiarenard/AlfaPM/replit.md

 This is a project management application designed to visualize and track team initiatives across sprint timelines.
 The application allows users to upload team data in JSON format and displays initiatives with their associated story points, sprint allocations, and status information in a clean, data-focused interface.

+The application supports **multiple teams** in a single JSON array, with each team displayed in a separate tab for easy navigation between different team timelines.

 The application follows a utility-first design philosophy inspired by Linear's minimalist aesthetics and Carbon Design's data visualization principles, prioritizing information density with clarity and scannable data presentation.

 ## User Preferences